Falsw-star/MCRconer/README.md

 ```bash
 pip install mcrcon
 ```
+And Install the mc mod `BettterRcon` in your server.
+The mod is written by me, and it only avaiable for Fabric 1.20.1.
+But it is simple and you may write it yourself.
+*If you don't install the mod, it only causes issues on functions with the need of responses such as `list_players()` and `banner().list()` .*
+*So it's **OKAY to not install the mod**, but you won't be able to use these functions.*

 Then you can start using the library by importing it in your python script:
 ```python
 from main import *